alay05/TickerTalk/README.md

 ## Features

 - **User Input**: Allows users to enter a stock ticker (e.g., `TSLA`, `GOOG`)
+- **Article Aggregation**: Pulls recent news from Yahoo Finance, Google News, and Finnhub APIs to gather relevant headlines for analysis
 - **Sentiment Analysis**: Articles are processed using IBM Watson NLU to extract and score sentiment
 - **Investment Advice**: Displays a "Buy", "Hold", or "Sell" label based on average sentiment
 - **Visualization**: